Challenger Deep: 1960 – Trieste

 Their descent took almost five hours and the two men spent barely twenty minutes on the ocean floor before undertaking the three-hour-and-fifteen-minute ascent.
 Their early departure from the ocean floor was due to their concern over a crack in the outer window caused by the temperature differences during their descent.

-Trieste dove at/near 11°18.5′N 142°15.5′E, bottoming at 10911 m ±7 m into the Challenger Deep's western basin, as measured by an onboard manometer.
+Trieste dived at/near 11°18.5′N 142°15.5′E, bottoming at 10911 m ±7 m into the Challenger Deep's western basin, as measured by an onboard manometer.
 Another source states the measured depth at the bottom was measured with a manometer at 10913 m ±5 m.

 Navigation of the support ships was by celestial and LORAN-C with an accuracy of 460 m or less.
 Fisher noted that the Triestes reported depth "agrees well with the sonic sounding."

 2012 – Deepsea Challenger

 On 26 March 2012 (local time), Canadian film director James Cameron made a solo descent in the DSV Deepsea Challenger to the bottom of the Challenger Deep.

 At approximately 05:15 ChST on 26 March (19:15 UTC on 25 March), the descent began.

 At 07:52 ChST (21:52 UTC), Deepsea Challenger arrived at the bottom.
 The descent lasted 2 hours and 36 minutes and the recorded depth was 10908 m when Deepsea Challenger touched down.

 Cameron had planned to spend about six hours near the ocean floor exploring but decided to start the ascent to the surface after only 2 hours and 34 minutes.
-The time on the bottom was shortened because a hydraulic fluid leak in the lines controlling the manipulator arm obscured the visibility out the only viewing port.
+The time on the bottom was shortened because a hydraulic fluid leak in the lines controlling the manipulator arm obscured the visibility out of the only viewing port.
 It also caused the loss of the submersible's starboard thrusters.
 At around 12:00 ChST (02:00 UTC on 26 March), the Deepsea Challenger website says the sub resurfaced after a 90-minute ascent, although Paul Allen's tweets indicate the ascent took only about 67 minutes.
 During a post-dive press conference Cameron said: "I landed on a very soft, almost gelatinous flat plain.
 Once I got my bearings, I drove across it for quite a distance ... and finally worked my way up the slope."
 The whole time, Cameron said, he didn't see any fish, or any living creatures more than an inch (2.54 cm) long: "The only free swimmers I saw were small amphipods" – shrimplike bottom-feeders.